 The accuracy of a dog DNA test depends in part on the technology it uses.

 Our commitment to science is at the heart of everything we do.
 We use a research-grade genotyping chip, called a “microarray,” to look at your dog’s DNA.
-It’s the same kind of technology used for human genetic research and trusted by companies like 23andMe, so you know it’s reliable.
+It’s the same kind of technology used for human genetic research and trusted by companies like 23andMe, so you can trust that it’s reliable.

 Scientists have used microarray chips (also called “SNP chips”) for over 15 years.
 As a genetic testing platform, microarrays are extremely accurate.